osm-search/Nominatim/docs/admin/Faq.md

 once you are done with the PHP command line operations.

+### PHP timzeone warnings

-### The Apache log contains lots of PHP warnings like this:
+The Apache log may contain lots of PHP warnings like this:
     `PHP Warning:  date_default_timezone_set() function.`

 You should set the default time zone as instructed in the warning in